djarquin92/practicumII/README.md

 December, 2020

 # Purpose

-The purpose of this practicum is to use machine learning and analytics to get a better understanding if there’s any links between the demographics, psychology and if there was a connection
+The purpose of this practicum is to use machine learning and analytics to get a better understanding if there’s any links between the demographics, psychology and if there was a connection between the participants.

-I would like to get as much insight as possible from my data and make as many calculations as I can and to test where there were matches and no matches

-I will be looking at demographics, interests and survey responses of the individuals that partook in the speed dating experiment
+I would like to gain as much insight as possible from the data provided.
+We will be looking specifically at demographics, interests of the participantsand survey responses to their date in how they rated them.

 # Method